Code of Conduct

 You may seek guidance from, or report violations to any of the following:

 - The Compliance Officer.

-You may also seek guidance or report violations anonymously by calling the Compliance Hotline at 212.273.6100, ext 2427.
+You may also seek guidance or report violations anonymously by calling the Compliance Hotline at 212.273.6161.
 YAI has posted the Compliance Officer’s contact information at all YAI program sites.
 You may also reach the Compliance Officer by calling YAI’s Headquarters.
 The receptionist will connect you with the Compliance Officer on request.